mtravers/pacifica-incidents/doc/API.md

 ### /api
 	Returns all of the incidents, sorted by date of incident in reverse order
 #### Parameters
+	All parameters are optional.
+With no parameters, returns all.
 #####	count (integer)
 	Max number of records to return
 #####	min (javascript timestamp)